Harsh060911/Sudoku-Solver/README.md

 How to Use
 Input Format - You can See in "input.txt"

-Algorithm
+Algorithm -
-The solver uses a backtracking algorithm which:
+The solver uses a backtracking algorithm which Finds the next empty cell and Tries valid numbers  (following Sudoku rules) from 1-9 in that cell, it recursively tries to solve the rest empty spaces and if it hits a dead end ( for an empty cell no valid entries are present) , it backtracks and tries the next number.

-Finds the next empty cell
+This approach guarantees a solution if one exists for the given puzzle.

-Tries numbers 1-9 in that cell
+I Hopes it will be helpful !

-For each valid number (following Sudoku rules), it recursively tries to solve the rest If it hits a dead end, it backtracks and tries the next number This approach guarantees a solution if one exists for the given puzzle.
+Thanks if you reaches till here reading this .